dannybarrios/enso_beaked/README.md

-Attached are the r files and csvs used to get up to this point in the project.
+Attached are the R files and CSVs used throughout this project.
 A quick summary of each r project:

 Sightings
 1. sighting_rates_mei_gh.R: Calculating and analyzing sighting rates for beaked whale species in relation to enso values